Plants we regret losing

 Grevillea dryandroides ssp. hirsuta - Phalanx Grevillea

 We planted Grevillea dryandroides ssp. hirsuta, or Phalanx Grevillea, a grafted specimen, in November 2008.
-This plant blooms with red flowers on long trailing stems and has distinguished hard grey fishbone foliage.
+This plant blooms with red flowers on long trailing stems and has distinguished hard, grey, fishbone foliage.
 This plant bloomed well for us until we removed it in October 2010 as it was overtaken by a Callistemon.

 Grevillea ‘Evelyn’s Coronet’